OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ![The confirmation message](images/trello-card-infobar.png)

-## Office 365 Connectors
+## Office connectors

-Office 365 Connectors are a great way to get useful information and content into your Office 365 Groups in Outlook or Microsoft Teams.
+Office connectors are a great way to get useful information and content into your Office 365 Groups in Outlook or Microsoft Teams.
 Any user can connect their group or team to services like Trello, Bing News, Twitter, etc., and get notified of activity from that service.
-From tracking a team's progress in Trello, to following important hashtags in Twitter, Office 365 Connectors make it easier for an Office 365 group in Outlook, Microsoft Teams, or Yammer to stay in sync and get more done.
+From tracking a team's progress in Trello, to following important hashtags in Twitter, Office connectors make it easier for an Office 365 group in Outlook, Microsoft Teams, or Yammer to stay in sync and get more done.

-## Accessing Office 365 Connectors from Outlook
+## Accessing Office connectors from Outlook

-Office 365 Connectors are available for both the inbox and Groups for any Office 365 Mail user.
+Office connectors are available for both the inbox and Groups for any Office 365 Mail user.
 Connectors can be managed in either Outlook on the web, or Outlook 2016 or later on Windows.

 ### Accessing connectors in Outlook on the web